ThatAquarel/force_awakens/README.md

 # How it works

 Now let's get into the interesting part; how the project works !
 First, lets deconstruct it into a few steps...
-1. Exoplanets scouting and gathering of data, 2.
-Development of an 3d gravity neutral envrionment to oberve the behavior of planets, 3.
+1. Exoplanets scouting, gathering of data and accurate representation of celestial bodies, 2.
+Development of an 3d gravity neutral envrionment to oberve the behavior of planets using OpenGUI, 3.
+Implementation of matrixes to evaluate the "planet throwing" feature of our project using linear algebra.